 Destination: Emacs

 It probably helped lead me to Emacs that I’ve been a hobby coder for decades and like to fiddle with computers.
 I’m known as the tech person in my family, and have written small apps in Python 2 including an IRC dicebot in the 00’s.
-Yes, I’m That old.
+(Yes, I’m That old.)
 I’ve used PHP and MySQL to run hosted blogs; I’ve tried Ubuntu and now use an Arch Linux installation daily.
 Coding and computers don’t scare me, and what I lack in expertise and training I make up for in sheer determination and willingness to pour countless hours into solving a problem (thanks, ADHD hyperfocus!!).
 So in a way a developer’s tool like Emacs was a natural fit for me.

 Even so, I don’t think I would have bothered with something as complex as Emacs if it weren’t for my growing discontentment with the software I used in my writing.
 LibreOffice was and is my favorite word processor but still, it’s a word processor.
 They have their uses and are necessary for my work, but the mix of formatting and content was constraining for first drafts, and the completely linear treatment of the text did not lend itself to flexible thinking about the text and content.
 Ultimately, in my workflow, word processors are for presenting text, not creating it.

 Scrivener was great while it lasted.
 At the time it was a completely new paradigm of writing software for me, with the ability to make text modular and to rearrange it, and snapshots as a rudimentary form of version control.
 Still, it too had its problems.
 The lack of certain functions like mobile editing, good collaboration support, and portable files became increasingly glaring.
-The last straw came when I was locked out of software I had paid for–twice, on Windows and later Macbook!–due to the company’s server problems.
-Shortly afterward I moved to Linux for the reasons discussed in my Linux Setup submission, and using Scrivener became a moot point anyway.
-Years of experience with Scrivener did give me a better idea of what I wanted in a piece of writing software, however: Separation of content and presentation, version control, and the ability to move pieces of text around and edit them individually.
-I also wanted them in a form that couldn’t be arbitrarily locked down, corrupted, or otherwise made inaccessible.

 Obviously, I learned over time that the things I wanted were doable by editing in plain text formats.
 I looked around for plaintext editing options that would also allow for making text modular.
 LaTeX was in serious running for a while and I even read a book about it before deciding it wasn’t right for me and my non-technical use-case.
 AsciiDoc was great and I worked on a fair number of projects with it writing on Vim, which was when I completely fell in love with Vim’s editing capabilities.
 The modular treatment of text was incomplete at best under this format and software combination, however.
+I even thought about writing an Atom plugin or even writing a text editor myself to get the functions I wanted—yeah, that would have gone well lol.
+(Update 2022-10-22: GitHub since pulled the plug on Atom so that option wouldn’t have worked out anyway.)

 Building up my Emacs configuration

 At first I didn’t even install Evil Mode despite not liking the default Emacs movement keys at all.
-For one thing I hadn’t figured out the package system yet, and even though it was always the plan to install Evil Mode and its availability was one reason I made the jump from Vim to Emacs, I wanted to give the native Emacs commands a fair shake and at least learn the basics.
+For one thing I hadn’t figured out the package system yet, and even though it was always the plan to install Evil Mode and its availability was one reason I made the jump from Vim to Emacs, I wanted to give the native Emacs commands a fair shake and at least learn the basics first.

 Satisfied Mode